All Episodes

 Thanks very much.

-Folks, one more reminder, episode, what is this, four tonight of the Haney Project on the golf channel.
+Folks, one more reminder, episode, what is this, four tonight of the Haney Project on the Golf Channel?

-It's at nine o'clock.
+It's at 9 o'clock.

 Now, if you watch, you need to check this.

-It was not an original virgin.
+It was not an original version.

-And I thought that it was just somehow I'd screwed up the settings, but I went all my receivers, and it was the same thing.
+And I thought that it was just somehow I'd screwed up the settings.

-And then I found out that there was some sort of a programming screw up between the golf channel and direct TV.
+And then I found out that there was some sort of a programming screw-up between the golf channel and direct TV.

 So make sure that what you're recording at 9 o'clock tonight is not a rerun.

-And if it is like it was last week, the original will air at midnight.
+And if it is, like it was last week, the original will air at midnight.

-I I'm hoping they get it fixed.
+I'm hoping they get it fixed.

-Meanwhile, I'm on the course here in Palm Beach, a good friend of mine from Palm Beach, David Rosso, the president of town uh town council here in Palm Beach, and this episode is where I find because everybody's asking are you getting any better?
+Meanwhile, I'm on the course here in Palm Beach, a good friend of mine from Palm Beach, David Rosso, the president of town council here in Palm Beach.

-We're not we're not seeing any of that.
+We're not seeing any of that.

 That's because I haven't improved any while being taped with Haney.

-Uh Haney's been tearing down the stroke and the swing and building it back up.
+Haney's been tearing down the stroke and the swing and building it back up.

-And my improvement trying to learn from what he's been teaching me has happened as I've left after I've left Haney and started working here on my own.
+And my improvement, trying to learn from what he's been teaching me, has happened as I've left after I've left Haney and started working here on my own.

 So don't miss it tonight.